March 15, 2026 · 15 min read

 Wednesday: Google Post (3 Minutes)

-- Vary your post types - Rotate between updates, offers, events, and tips.
+- • Vary your post types - Rotate between updates, offers, events, and tips

-- Keep posts 100 to 300 words - Enough to provide value, short enough to be read quickly.
+- • Keep posts 100 to 300 words

 Thursday: Quick Profile Check (2 Minutes)